Breiðamerkurjökull: the Glacier Behind Jökulsárlón

 Icebergs + Diamond Beach

-One of the most photogenic spots in all of Iceland.
+Among the most photographed spots in Iceland.

 Access